 Top 10 Health Benefits of Raw Honey You Should Know

-Raw honey is good for your health.
-It's that simple.
-But before explaining why, let's pause to learn about "raw honey."
-Not all of the honey sold in stores is the same.
-To increase honey clarity, and to prevent the honey from crystallizing, some companies will heat the honey to 160 degrees Fahrenheit and then use high pressure to force the honey through dense filters.
+Consumption of raw honey is safe for children and adults.
+However, one should avoid giving honey to infants below 12 months old. (* Please ask your health experts before consuming).
+Let’s start with what we consider “raw honey.”
+Not all of honey sold in stores is the same.
+To increase honey clarity and to prevent the honey from crystallizing, some companies will heat the honey to 160º Fahrenheit and then use high pressure to force the honey through dense filters.
 This over-processing either kills or removes a lot of the good stuff in honey such as pollen, propolis, enzymes, vitamins and minerals.
-What a waste.
-Only raw honey (unpasteurized and unfiltered) boosts your immune system and provides other health benefits.
-In truth, eating raw honey and healthy living go together like summer and sunshine.
-Here are 10 health benefits from eating raw honey.
+Only raw honey (unpasteurized and unfiltered) has the ability to boost your immune system and provide other health benefits.
+Raw honey and healthy living go together like summer and sunshine.

 Raw honey is packed with beneficial nutrients

 David Wolfe, the author of "Superfoods" explains that "Bee products are considered to be one of the most spiritual and magical foods on the planet, as well as one of the top superfoods and sources of concentrated nutrition."
 Raw honey contains natural sugars (glucose and fructose) plus additional beneficial nutrients such as amino acids, enzymes, vitamins and minerals.
 So, is raw honey good for you?
 Democritus, a Greek philosopher who lived to the age of 109, explained: "The secret of my health is applying honey inside and oil outside."

 Raw honey can boost your immune system and is a great source of antioxidants.